lokxii/Mac-trackpad-mapper/README.md

 I personally use this to play Osu! (& Osu!lazer) on Mac with trackpad.

+[Here](https://github.com/lokxii/Mac-trackpad-mapper) is the linux version with similar features.

 ## Usage

 Open the app, there is a trackpad icon shown on the status bar.
 By default,